 - The interest rate: This is the amount you’ll be charged for borrowing the money, and it can vary depending on the type of loan you get.

-- Closing costs: These are the costs associated with getting the loan, and can include things like appraisal fees, title searches, and credit report fees.
+- Closing costs: These are the costs associated with getting the loan, and can include things like fees, title searches, and credit report fees.

 - Points: Some loans may require you to pay “points” upfront.
 This is a fee you pay for getting a lower interest rate on the loan.